 Debate is Highly Valued in Classical Education

-One of the biggest differences between classical vs Charlotte Mason education is that argumentation and debate are considered arts which should be highly developed.
+One of the most significant differences between classical vs. Charlotte Mason education is that argumentation and debate are considered arts that should be highly developed.

-While the first stage of classical education encourages fact learning, the second stage is largely devoted to learning the art of logic and argumentation.
-The third stage of education teaches children how to debate in a gracious and winning manner.
+While the first stage of classical education encourages fact learning, the second stage is primarily devoted to learning the art of logic and argumentation.
+The third stage of education teaches children to debate graciously and winningly.

-Debate and logic are less practised in a Charlotte Mason education.
+Debate and logic are less practiced in a Charlotte Mason education.

 Retelling Material Encouraged in Charlotte Mason Education

 Classical Education involves parents in explaining subjects more.
-Charlotte Mason homeschooling leans heavily on verbal narration (the child retelling the summary of a story after they’ve heard it, to make sure they’ve been listening).
+Charlotte Mason homeschooling leans heavily on verbal narration (the child retells the summary of a story after hearing it to make sure they’ve been listening).

 Nature Engagement

-Perhaps the biggest difference between classical and Charlotte Mason education has to do with nature engagement.
+Perhaps the most significant difference between classical and Charlotte Mason education is nature engagement.

 Classical education doesn’t encourage much engagement with nature.
 In contrast, Mason believed nature is a great teacher.
 She thought children should spend plenty of time in the yard, on field trips, or picnics.
 These opportunities allow students to notebook and take down their observations.
 They can learn the names of trees, insects, bushes, and animals.
 They can sketch these objects and learn about the seasons.